 Braken Cave Bat Flight

 Summertime visitors can reserve a special viewing of the bat flight at Braken Cave.
-On select summer nights, visitor can see about 10 million bat swirl out of the Braken Cave for a night bug feast.
+On select summer nights, visitors can see about 10 million bats swirl out of the Braken Cave for a night bug feast.

 Top Things to Do at Natural Bridge Caverns